Chicago remembers Anthony Bourdain

 "(There was) simplicity and the honesty that he found here that he wasn't able to find in a lot of other places in the world," she said.

-Chicago culinary leaders like Stephanie Izard saying quote: "I will always admire him and be thankful I got to spend a little time with him."
+Chicago culinary leaders like Stephanie Izard remembered Bourdain, saying, "I will always admire him and be thankful I got to spend a little time with him."

 "Even in someone who's got a very successful career and what, to the outside world looks to be a good life, inside was something he felt was an unendurable pain," said Northwestern Medicine Chief Psychologist Dr. Marc Reinecke.